Chapter 1.12

 2. The location and specific description of the violation;

-3. A statement that the notice (or order, in the case of a stop work or emergency order) is effective immediately upon posting at the site or service on the person to whom it is directed;
+3. A statement that the notice (or order, in the case of a stop work or emergency order) is effective immediately upon posting at the site or service on the person or entity to whom it is directed;

 4. The notice of violation may include or reference an order requiring that the violation immediately cease, and/or list steps to correct the violation;